 PPB's compliance report concluded that PPB was in Substantial Compliance with Paragraph 95 for this Reporting Period.
-The Monitoring Team's evaluation found that PPB has maintained Substantial Compliance in accordance with the self-monitoring plan for this paragraph of the Settlement Agreement.
+The Monitoring Team's evaluation found that PPB has maintained

-26 The Monitoring Team notes that Paragraph 94 of the Settlement Agreement also requires of PPB that it establish BHUAC within 90 days of the agreement's Effective Date.
+The Monitoring Team notes that Paragraph 94 of the Settlement Agreement also requires of PPB that it establish BHUAC within 90 days of the agreement's Effective Date.
 PPB's self-monitoring plan does not address this aspect of the paragraph.

-27 Should there be a reason that any of the groups required by Paragraph 94 to be included in BHUAC are no longer being included as of the Reporting Period (e.g., because they no longer exist or have changed their name), the Monitoring Team believes it would be advisable to provide documentation explaining this.
+Should there be a reason that any of the groups required by Paragraph 94 to be included in BHUAC are no longer being included as of the Reporting Period (e.g., because they no longer exist or have changed their name), the Monitoring Team believes it would be advisable to provide documentation explaining this.